vanHeemstraDesigns/storyboarder/README.md

 For here, browse the Github repository at https://github.com/wonderunit/storyboarder/releases/ to select the right version for the OS (here: *latest-linux.yml*)

+Instead of either installing a binary file or from source, Storyboarder has a so-called AppImage.
+Hence, we will use this file to install Storyboarder.
+Follow below instructions:

+#### Install using AppImage

+Based on "How To Use AppImage in Linux [Complete Guide]" at https://itsfoss.com/use-appimage-linux/

 ... to be continued